We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Remember to switch sides from time to time to prevent any imbalances.

 How does this position help?
-Your disks are soft cushions between the vertebrae in your spine.
-Herniation happens when part of the disk pushes out of its normal space, causing anything from nerve pain to weakness.
-When you curl your torso into a fetal position, you open the space between the vertebrae.
+Your discs are soft cushions between the vertebrae in your spine.
+Herniation happens when part of a disc pushes out of its normal space, causing nerve pain, weakness, and more.
+Curling your torso into a fetal position opens the space between vertebrae.

 - Depending on how this position feels, you may or may not choose to use a pillow under your head.

 How does this position help?
-People who have degenerative disk disease may benefit most from stomach sleeping with a pillow.
-It can relieve any stress that is placed on the space between your disks.
+People who have degenerative disc disease may benefit most from stomach sleeping with a pillow.
+It can relieve any stress that is placed on the space between your discs.

-For some people, sleeping on your back may be the best position to relieve your back pain:
+For some people, sleeping on their back may be the best position to relieve back pain: